--There is more than adequate separation between dwellings so there is sufficient ventilation and open space to not appear 'crowded' or over-developed.

--The proposal does not result in any unreasonable loss of privacy or over shadowing to private open space.
+-There is more than adequate separation between dwellings so there is sufficient ventilation and open space to not appear 'crowded' or over-developed. - -The breach will not contribute to any additional overshadowing or loss of privacy to adjoining properties.

--Strict compliance is unreasonable in this case as the required space and structural requirements needed for a First Floor Addition would not be achieved, resulting in an unuseable dwelling for the owners and will hinder the promotion of social and economic welfare of the community and stop the economic use of the land.
+Strict compliance is unreasonable in this case as the required space for a viable First Floor addition and structural requirements needed would not be achieved, resulting in an unusable dwelling for the owners hindering the promotion of social and economic welfare of the community and stop the economic use of the land.